dbrslabs/data-projector/README.md

 (Substitute the blank strings with the URL/credentials for the mongo DB we're using)

+In production, environment variables are set by uwsgi for the guardian-galaxy-api service in `/etc/init/guardian-galaxy-api.conf`.

 To build `DataProjector.js` from coffeescript source:

     $ npm install